sleddog/methods-spring-2020/services/quaranteam/README.md

 Endpoint
 -----------------------------

-A GET request will be made when the user inputs their six stats
+A POST request will be made which will include the user inputs their six stats

 Language
 -----------------------------